Getting Your Romantic Partner Back – Steps 4 and 5

-Getting Back Together – Steps 4 and 5
+Getting Back Together With Your Ex Partner – Steps 4 and 5

 “Letting go of the past” means showing your truth by what you do rather than what you say.
 It shows you value your relationship, partnership, or marriage.
 It shows you do actually want to get it back.
 And it shows you’re determined to change how you behave in relationship.